internet-programming-projects-group-14/Final/README.md

 ## Repository Contents

-*   **Presentation:** Our final presentation slides are located in .
 *   **Source Code:** The link to the complete source code for our project can be found in this repository.
 You can browse the code directly here: [`https://github.com/internet-programming-projects-group-14/source-code`].
 *   **Project Report:** For a detailed explanation of our project, including its design, implementation, and evaluation, please refer to our project report

-## APK Download

-You can download the Android Application Package (APK) for our project from the following link:

-[INSERT APK DOWNLOAD URL HERE]

 ---